straider/challenges/LearningPath/2016/Java/OSGi/README.md

 > The OSGi technology is a set of specifications that define a dynamic component system for Java.
 These specifications enable a development model where applications are (dynamically) composed of many different (reusable) components.
 The OSGi specifications enable components to hide their implementations from other components while communicating through services, which are objects that are specifically shared between components.
 This surprisingly simple model has far reaching effects for almost any aspect of the software development process.

 > The OSGi has a layered model and the following list contains a short definition of the terms:
-- Bundles: Bundles are the OSGi components made by the developers;
+- **Bundles**: Bundles are the OSGi components made by the developers;
-- Services: The services layer connects bundles in a dynamic way by offering a publish-find-bind model for plain old Java objects;
+- **Services**: The services layer connects bundles in a dynamic way by offering a publish-find-bind model for plain old Java objects;
-- Life-Cycle: The API to install, start, stop, update, and uninstall bundles;
+- **Life-Cycle**: The API to install, start, stop, update, and uninstall bundles;
-- Modules: The layer that defines how a bundle can import and export code;
+- **Modules**: The layer that defines how a bundle can import and export code;
-- Security: The layer that handles the security aspects;
+- **Security**: The layer that handles the security aspects;
-- Execution Environment: Defines what methods and classes are available in a specific platform.
+- **Execution Environment**: Defines what methods and classes are available in a specific platform.

 ## Bundles